bulutthecat/LM-Bot-Battlebots/README.md

 # LM-Bot-Battlebots
 An LM solution to the common CompSci Battlebots challange, built using a mixture of Java and Python

-To get started, setup a virtual environment (reccomended to be named `venv`):
+To get started, setup a virtual environment (recommended to be named `venv`):

 ```$ python3 -m venv venv```